bhaveshv918/bhaveshv918/README.md

 *   🧠  Currently learning React Native
 *   📫 How to reach me **bhaveshv918@gmail.com**
 *   🤝  I'm open to collaborating on interesting projects as a developer
-*   ⚡ Fun fact **I'm a huge fan of Bollywood movies and can sing along to all the popular songs, even though I don't understand the lyrics.**
+*   ⚡ Fun fact: **I'm a huge fan of Bollywood movies and can sing along to all the popular songs, even though I don't understand the lyrics.**

 ### Skills